Last Updated on July 2, 2026 by Daniel Globe

 Request Receipts for Older Southwest Flights

-For Southwest flights older than 18 months, you’ll need to submit a specific receipt request and include detailed trip information so Southwest can locate the record.
+For older Southwest flights, you’ll need to submit a specific receipt request and include detailed trip information so Southwest can locate the record.
+Southwest doesn’t publish one fixed retention window for this online, so don’t assume a specific cutoff — instead, request as much detail as you have and let the agent tell you what’s retrievable.

 Be ready to share: